 President Ross Gittell, Ph.D.

-President Gittell previously served for nearly a decade as Chancellor of the Community College System of New Hampshire (CCSNH).
-He is highly regarded in economic and policy circles for his economic analysis and forecasting.
-With an extensive background in university teaching, strategic planning, and management, Gittell’s focus has been on applying economic, organizational, and management theory to regional, state, and community economic development issues.
-He has frequently served as an expert resource for government, non-profit, and business leaders on such issues as economic policy, workforce development, job creation strategies, community development and the business climate.
+President Gittell previously served as Chancellor of the Community College System of New Hampshire.
+Highly regarded for his economic analysis and forecasting, he has frequently served as an expert resource for government, non-profit, and business leaders.
+With an extensive background in university teaching, strategic planning, and management, President Gittell’s focus has been on applying economic, organizational, and management theory to regional, state, and community economic development issues.

-President Gittell is extensively published, including books, numerous articles and professional studies.
-He holds a Ph.D. in Public Policy from Harvard University, a Master’s in Business Administration from the University of California, Berkeley, and a Bachelor’s degree in Economics from the University of Chicago.
+President Gittell’s teaching career in management and economics spans more than 20 years.
+He is extensively published, including books, numerous articles, and professional studies.
+He holds a Ph.D. in Public Policy from Harvard University, a Master’s in Business Administration from the University of California, Berkeley, and a bachelor’s degree in Economics from the University of Chicago.